kyletothemoon holistic health blog

 • Behavioral therapy: Engaging in cognitive-behavioral therapy to manage symptoms.

 • Lifestyle changes: Improving overall health to bolster resilience against symptoms.
-This is going to be most important for all humans dealing with various genetic weaknesses or disorders, which is why we must adapt a rigorous lifestyle overhaul if we want to truly get better and thrive
+This is going to be most important for all humans dealing with various genetic weaknesses or disorders, which is why we must adopt a rigorous lifestyle overhaul if we want to truly get better and thrive

 Legal and Social Dimensions